tomisin-ogunn/CVScorer/README.md

 ## 📋 Overview

-CVScorer is a front-end prototype built with React, TypeScript, and TailwindCSS.
+CVScorer is a front-end application built with React, TypeScript, and TailwindCSS.
 It provides an intuitive interface for HR professionals and recruiters to evaluate candidate CVs against job requirements.

 **Note:** This is a front-end only prototype.
 The similarity score is currently a placeholder value.
 Backend integration and AI-powered analysis will be implemented in future phases.